geonetwork/geonetwork-ui/libs/feature/search/README.md

 ```

 This is required otherwise the URL won't reflect the user actions and will not be in sync with the application state.

+Also please note that when using routing **it is assumed that displaying search results and displaying a catalog record
+are mutually exclusive**: triggering a search will close the current record.